rovale/Innoexp2/README.md

 - Usage of an [LED](https://learn.sparkfun.com/tutorials/light-emitting-diodes-leds).
 - Usage of [resistors](https://learn.sparkfun.com/tutorials/resistors).
 - The first [sketch](./Arduino/01-Blink/01-Blink.ino)
+    - defines a constant with the functional name of the pin
     - has a [setup and a loop](http://learn.olympiacircuits.com/setup-and-loop-blocks.html),
     - turns a [digital pin](https://www.arduino.cc/en/Tutorial/DigitalPins) [on and off](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalwrite/).
     - uses a [delay](https://www.arduino.cc/reference/en/language/functions/time/delay/) to time the blinking.